LucaLanziani/personal-site-hugo/content/posts/2023/01/english.md

 At the same time, last week, I was in London and realized that I went back to having issues understanding people in a noisy environment; I believe that not traveling for the past two years and microphones and conference call software getting better made my brain regress on that.

 I suppose you cannot get it all, but I'm pleased with where I got, and I'll keep pushing to get better at it.
+That is also one of the reasons I'm writing this blog post.